osnosn/HowTo/OpenWRT/Newifi-mini_OpenWrt_EAP-PEAP_EAP-TLS_And_FreeRadius3.md

 }
 ```
 run in CentOS's shell mode ` eapol_test  -c test-tls -s 'testing123' `
-you will see "succeed SUCCEED", it means every thing goes OK.
+you will see "SUCCEED", it means every thing goes OK.

 -----
 reference: